 Meaghan has also earned the prestigious Certified Broadcast Meteorologist Seal of Approval.
 Not only is she a meteorologist that can communicate the weather, but a meteorologist that really knows the science behind it.

-Along with meteorology, Meaghan’s passions involve working out, loving on her Pomeranian, Daisy Diana, and cheering for the Crimson Tide, but is also looking forward to returning to her roots to cheer on the Tennessee Vols!
+Along with meteorology, Meaghan’s passions involve bringing awareness to the Hard of Hearing, Deaf & deaf communities!
+She proudly wears bi-lateral hearing aids and wants to encourage others that being different makes you special.
+Her Non-Profit, “The Heart of Hearing” & children’s book “Heart of Hearing” will be live before the end of 2021.
+She also enjoys working out, loving on her Pomeranian, Daisy Diana and cheering for the Crimson Tide, but is also looking forward to returning to her roots to cheer on The Tennessee Vols!